 - Assisting inner city-based residents to build their own gardens, both individually and as groups.

-How to Donate to Food Banks (Like A Boss)
+How to Donate to Food Pantries (Like A Boss)

 Did you know that hunger affects 1 in every 8 Americans?
 For context, that's nearly 42 million people, including 13 million children and more than five million seniors.
 Fortunately, food banks and food pantries across America are here to help.
 But they can't do their work without your support.